platanus/activeadmin_addons/docs/CONTRIBUTING.md

 ```

 This command loads the dummy app with test data.

+The command leaves some automatically generated files from the setup process, these files should be (manually) ignored if you want to commit a change.
+If you want to clean these files you can run `bin/clean` but be warned that it will remove any non-committed change from the `spec/dummy` folder.

 To navigate the application you can run, inside the `/spec/dummy` directory:

 ```